briandk/enes-197-the-fault-in-our-data/course-learning-objectives.Rmd

 ## Fitting a model to data

--   Use scikit-learn’s linear regression to fit a multi-feature linear model (multiple linear regression)
+-   Use scikit-learn's linear regression to fit a multi-feature linear model (multiple linear regression)

 ## Interrogating a model

 ### How we think about interrogating the model

--   How do I figure out what’s happening when I run my model?
+-   How do I figure out what's happening when I run my model?
 -   What information can I get about my model?
     -   What diagnostic plots can I get from my model?
         -   lines/functions of best fit